dwarvesf/playground/Engineering/Full-text search with Postgresql.md

 ## Stop words

-For most human languages, there are some words which are not have any value in searching or analysing, those words is called stop-words.
-For example, In English some stop-words can be: `is, the, and, in, so,... etc`.
-Therefore, when we filter text, it should not count in out search string.
+For most human languages, there are some words that do not have any value in searching or analyzing, those words are called stop-words.
+For example, In English, some stop-words can be: `is, the, and, in, so,... etc`.
+Therefore, when we filter text, it should not count in our search string.

-## Hands on
+## Hands-on

-Following are the step-by-step instruction to implement Full-text search in Postgres:
+Following are the step-by-step instruction to implement Full-text search in PostgresSQL:

 #### 1. Create `GIN INDEX` for `vector` column: